Trans-Sylvania Mountain Bike Epic: Race

 The name Trans-Sylvania is a reference to other mountain bike stage races such as TransRockies and TransAlp.
 The Trans-Sylvania Epic differs from these events mainly because it is based out of a central location whereas TransRockies and TransAlp are a continuous route between encampments and towns.
 The central location of the base camp relative to the course routes allows for minimal packing, transport, and travel for participants and staff.
 Also, compared to other mountain bike stage races, Trans-Sylvania's courses are designed to appeal to a broad spectrum of ability levels as well as catering to upper level professional racers.

-The inaugural running of the event was May 30 − June, 2010 and its base camp location is the Seven Mountains Boy Scout Camp near of State College, Pennsylvania.
+The inaugural running of the event was May 30 − June, 2010 and its base camp location is the Seven Mountains Boy Scout Camp near State College, Pennsylvania.
 Courses featured areas In Rothrock State Forest, Bald Eagle State Forest, and Raystown Lake.
 The 2011 Trans-Sylvania Epic was held from May 29 to June 4, 2011.
-The base camp location was Also the Seven Mountains Boy Scout Camp, and the stages were modified versions of the 2010 routes.
+The base camp location was also the Seven Mountains Boy Scout Camp, and the stages were modified versions of the 2010 routes.
 In 2012, the third running started on May 27, and will finish on June 2.
 It features a short time trial prologue stage, and then 6 Cross country stages that range from a distance of 20 to 45 miles.
 The feature roads and gravel trails, as well as single and double track.